ForestFlow: predicting the Lyman-$\alpha$ forest clustering from linear to nonlinear scales: Strategy adopted by

 In the top panel of Fig.~\ref{fig:arinyo}, dotted lines show the ratio of measurements from the \simcentral simulation at $z=3$ and the linear power spectrum, while solid lines do so for the best-fitting model to these measurements (Eqs.~\ref{eq:p3d_model} and \ref{eq:dnl}) and the linear power spectrum.
-See \S\ref{sec:input} for details about this simulation and the fitting procedure.
-The dashed lines depict the results for the best-fitting model when setting $D_\mathrm{NL}=1$ after carrying out the fit; i.e., the behavior of the best-fitting model on linear scales.
+See Sect.~\ref{sec:input} for details about this simulation and the fitting procedure.
+The dashed lines depict the results for the best-fitting model when setting $D_\mathrm{NL}=1$ after carrying out the fit; in other words, the behavior of the best-fitting model on linear scales.
 We can readily see that nonlinear growth isotropically increases the power with growing $k$, while peculiar velocities and thermal broadening suppress the power of parallel modes as $k$ increases.
 On even smaller scales, pressure takes over and causes an isotropic suppression.
 Nonlinear growth modifies the perpendicular power relative to linear theory by 10\% for scales as large as $k=0.5\iMpc$, indicating that small-scale corrections are important for most of the scales sampled by our simulations.
 Nevertheless, in Appendix~\ref{sec:cosmic_variance}, we show that we can measure the two \lya linear biases with percent precision from these simulations.
 Deviations from linear theory are less pronounced down to smaller scales for modes with $\mu\simeq0.5$ because nonlinear growth and the combination of peculiar velocities and thermal broadening tend to cancel each other out.
+As we can see, the parametric model achieves an average accuracy of 2\% for $k>0.5\iMpc$, supporting the validity of Eq.\ref{eq:dnl} for capturing small-scale deviations from linear theory.